 When it comes to tips on parenting a child with ADHD starting on a journey of positive parenting won’t be easy, but it will be easier than seeing the void that exists in your child’s self-esteem down the road in their teen years.

 It will be easier than seeing them attempt to fill an inner emptiness with material objects or addictions to marijuana, video games or fast food.

 It will be easier than trying to convince them that they don’t need to find an identity with the ‘rough’ crowd.

-Modifying your parenting approach now will make a huge difference in building a healthy self-esteem for a child who faces daily invisible challenges.
+When it comes to raising a child with ADHD, modifying your parenting approach now will make a huge difference in building a healthy self-esteem for a child who faces daily invisible challenges.

 Your complex child’s’ path is their own, but as their parent, you have the power and privilege of providing effective tools and a strong compass to guide their way along the journey.